jawj/zapatos-docs/src/index.md

 Zapatos aims to fix that.

-(If it interests you, there's a whole other [repository about how Zapatos came about](https://github.com/jawj/mostly-ormless)).
+If it interests you, there's a whole other [repository about how Zapatos came about](https://github.com/jawj/mostly-ormless).

 ### What doesn't it do?